abdurrahmansagir21/FilmlerAppRoom/README.md

 # MOVIES APP (ROOM)

+This project was developed as part of the "Android Bootcamp Program | Kotlin | 2025" course by instructor Kasım Adalan on the Udemy platform.
 This project is a **movie catalog application** developed using modern Android development principles.
 The app lists movies on a homepage and displays the details of a movie when the user clicks on it.